 TSB – Say yes to DSS

-While researching bank policies that hurt tenants we discovered that TSB had a clause in their buy to let mortgage contracts banning landlords from renting to housing benefit claimants, students or asylum seekers.
+ACORN’s fourth birthday coincided with the ten year anniversary of the 2008 crash.
+While researching bank policies that hurt tenants we discovered that TSB had a clause in their buy-to-let mortgage contracts banning landlords from renting to housing benefit claimants, students or asylum seekers.

 The majority of people on housing benefit who are under the age of 35 are single parents, and we’ve had members with children forced to move miles away from their support networks because they can’t find a landlord that will accept their payments.